St Stephen's Church, Ealing: School

 A parochial school was opened by the church in 1867.
 This used a stable in Castlebar Mews off Pitshanger Lane.
 This was crowded and so a purpose-built schoolroom and house were built nearby on Albert Road and they opened in 1882.
 They too became crowded and, by 1910, the attendance was 209 pupils.
 In 1911, the girls and infants were transferred to North Ealing School, which was run by the council.
 The boys were transferred too in 1921 and the school buildings were leased to the council.
 They closed as a school in 1934 and were then sold privately in 1937.

 Services

 The church now holds daily services each weekday morning.
 On Sundays, there is a traditional Anglican service which follows the Common Worship liturgy and uses the New International Version of the Bible.
 After a refreshment break, this is followed by a more informal service in which the music is performed in a contemporary style.
-There is also a Sunday evening service and special services for occasions in the church calendar including Advent, Easter and Christmas.
+There are also special services for occasions in the church calendar including Advent, Easter and Christmas.

 Other programmes include the Alpha course, a summer fête, afternoon tea and a Shining Stars group for young children and their parents.